smythp/intro-command-line/sections/data.md

 Try using `cat` to look at the data.
 You'll find it all goes by too fast to get any sense of it.
 (You can do Control-C to cancel the output if it's taking too long.)

-Instead, let's use another tool to get the data one page at a time:
+Instead, let's use another tool, the `less` command, to get the data one page at a time:

 ```
 $ less nypl_items.csv
 [...]
 ```

-This gives you a paginated view of the data.
+`Less` gives you a paginated view of the data; it will show you contents of a file or the output from a command or string of commands, page by page.
 You can use `Control-v` and `Alt-v`to move down or up one page.
 (On Macs, use `<Command-v>` and `<Option-v>`.)
 Once you're done, hit `q` to return to the command line.

 Let's try two more commands for viewing the contents of a file: